saart/GenT/README.md

 #### Comparing Results

 The API function `run_template` takes a dictionary that maps attributes to values and a list of SQL queries parameterized by these attributes, additionally it takes the name of two SQL tables and a DB cursor.
 It formats the queries using the given attributes, runs the resulting queries on the input tables, and compares the queries results using the Wasserstein distance.
 It returns the average distance.

+## Scripts for Paper Reproduction

+1. All the traces that were used in the paper can be downloaded from https://gen-t-code.s3.us-west-2.amazonaws.com/traces.zip.
+2. The file `src/paper/ml_ops.py` executes the different ablation configurations used in the paper: `chain_length`, `ctgan_dim`, etc.
+3. The file `src/paper/adaption_experiment.py` executes the simulation where the traces' properties have changed every batch.
+4. The file `src/fidelity/raw_sql.py` is used to calculate fidelity metrics using SQLite DB that holds synthetic and raw traces.
+The function `fill_data` fills the database with the raw/synthetic traces from the given directory.
+Functions like `trigger_correlation`, `monitor_errors`, `bottlenecks_by_time_range`, calculate a specific fidelity metric given syn/raw tables.
+Functions like `ctgan_gen_dim`, `rolling_experiment` are used to generate the final fidelity data for the figures in the paper.
+5. The file `src/paper/figures.py` generates the figures used in the paper, based on the output from the previous step.
+In the `main` function, comment in/out the desired figures to generate.

 ## Contributing